OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 otherwise might be is difficult.
 The phylogenetic quality of the taxonomy is determined from by the taxonomic sources and their priority order.
-We have relied on the project's curators, who have a strong phylogenetic interest, to provide guidance on order.
+We have relied on the project's curators, who have a strong phylogenetic interest, to provide guidance on both.
 Following are examples of curator decision-making:

  * For microbes, SILVA is considered more phylogenetically sound than